 Building Vibrant Communities Grant Program

-Applicants will be notified of the status of their application within a two-week period following these dates.
+Applicants will be notified of the status of their application within a month following these dates.
 Projects not funded are eligible to reapply.
 Funded projects must be completed within six months of receiving a grant.

 Organizations applying must be one of the following:

 - An organization holding a current tax-exempt status as a public charity under Section 501(c)(3), or (19) of the Internal Revenue Code